The Venus Flytrap is a plant most fascinating.

 Before you begin, do a quick check on your glassware and chosen materials to make sure they’re nice and clean.

-Ask yourself; are the materials you’re using devoid of any dust, dirt or minerals?
-If you’re not sure, thoroughly clean your glassware, drainage material and hardscape.
+Ask yourself; are the materials you’re using devoid of any dust, dirt, or minerals?
+If you’re unsure, thoroughly clean your glassware, drainage material, and hardscape.

 Step 2 – Drainage & Substrate Layers

 Fill your container with a layer of your drainage component.

 Roughly, you’ll need about an inch or two of this medium to ensure your substrate does not become waterlogged.